-Celery is a great source of vitamin C which we know helps fight free radicals and protect our cells from damage.
+Celery is an excellent source of vitamin C which helps fight free radicals and protect our cells from damage.

 Nutrient Breakdown of Celery:

-Celery is one of several vegetables that regrow once planted.
-Check out this how-to.
+Celery is one of several vegetables that is able to regrow once planted, try growing your own!

-Some people may be allergic to celery and experience an “oral allergy syndrome” where one may have an itchy throat, nose, ears, etc. Celery may also be an allergen food for some and cause anaphylactic shock.
-The former, oral allergy syndrome, is not as severe as an attack and can be moderately tolerable with some.
+Some people may be allergic to celery and experience an oral allergy syndrome where one may have an itchy throat, nose, or ears.
+Celery may also be an allergen food for some and cause anaphylactic shock.
+The former, oral allergy syndrome, is not as severe as an attack and can be moderately tolerable for some.